vuejs/docs/src/guide/reactivity-computed-watchers.md

 ### Watching Reactive Objects

-Using a watcher to compare values of an Array or Object that are reactive requires that it has a copy made of just the values.
+Using a watcher to compare values of an array or object that are reactive requires that it has a copy made of just the values.

 ```js
 const numbers = reactive([1, 2, 3, 4])